Abhey/StopWatch/README.txt

 README
 ----------------------------------------------------------------
-StopWatch project conatains two classes NewThread.java and StopWatch.java.
+StopWatch project conatains two classes newThread.java and StopWatch.java.

 To run this project use class NewThread.java as the main class.